Grilled Hanger Steak, With Flambadou Bone Marrow and ChimiChurri

-In his book, he describes the flambadou and includes two recipes with its use, one of which is flamed oysters cooked only with on-fire beef tallow dripped onto the raw oysters from a flambadou, served with shallot and apple dressing.
+In his book, he describes the flambadou and includes two recipes with its use, one of which is flamed oysters cooked only with flaming beef tallow dripped onto the raw oysters from a flambadou, served with shallot and apple dressing.

 Straight away I got onto google and started to look at what this flambadou device is, and how and why it’s used.
 It turns out it plays right into my love of cooking with live fire, adds a lovely smoky taste to food and adds a bit of theater to intrigue guests to boot.